RicardoHS/ricardohs.github.io/content/curriculum.md

 # Work Experience
 ---
-### Data Scientist - Intelygenz (Madrid)
+### Data Scientist / Machine Learning Engineer - Intelygenz (Madrid)
 April 2018 - Present

  - Develop and implement a working methodology for the entire data team that follows the scientific method.
 This methodology significantly reduced the work required to implement ML models in production.
-Two tools are based on this work. [[Science Toolkit]](https://github.com/konstellation-io/science-toolkit) [[KRE]](https://github.com/konstellation-io/kre)
+Two tools were created from this work. [[Science Toolkit]](https://github.com/konstellation-io/science-toolkit) [[KRE]](https://github.com/konstellation-io/kre)
- - Design, develop, deploy and monitor machine learning and deep learning models/infrastructure into production environments.
+ - Design, develop, deploy and monitor machine learning and deep learning models/infrastructure into production environments embracing MLOps philosophy.
 Time series forecast, NLP, computer vision and recommendation systems.
  - Guide stakeholders to find better business opportunities based on analyzed data that bring new value to the company.

 ### Machine Learning Researcher - Universidad Politécnica de Madrid (Madrid)